 In winter with the leaves off the trees we have a better view.
 From our windows we can see the valley and our farm down below.
 When driving through the country we can see things that are usually hidden such as homes or geographic features.
 When it snows, it highlights the lay of the land and we’re able to see the creeks, ravines, and bluffs.

-No matter what winter brings, I have a warm home, plenty to eat, and a good husband.
-What more could I want?
+No matter what winter brings, I have a warm home, plenty to eat, and a wonderful husband.
+What more could I want?!

 2. Enjoying Nature

-When we do have pretty, sunny days, I try to get outside to absorb the sun and allow my body to replenish its Vitamin D. Deep breaths fill my lungs with the cool fresh air and that makes me feel good, too.
-By taking a walk, I get some exercise which releases endorphins that make me feel happier and healthier at the same time.
+When we do have pretty sunny days, I try to get outside to absorb the sun and allow my body to replenish its Vitamin D. Deep breaths fill my lungs with the cool fresh air and that makes me feel good, too.
+By taking a walk, I get some exercise, releasing endorphins that make me feel happier and healthier at the same time.
 If I’m alone I sing and talk to God.

 A real treat is when we’ve had a beautiful snow followed by some calm and sunny days.
 Once I’m bundled up they really don’t feel that bad, and it’s awe-inspiring to walk through pristine snow in our quiet countryside.
 Our rocky hillsides have a lot of springs that you don’t realize are there until crystal icicles form along the bluffs.

-On cold, windy, dreary days I prefer to stay inside.
-I love scented candles and have bought Yankee Candles for over twenty years.
-Lighting them fills the house with a nice scent, and I believe the flame helps to purify the air.
-It puts me in a nesting mood so that housekeeping is enjoyable.
+On cold dreary days I prefer to stay inside.
+I love scented candles and burning them fills the house with a nice scent.
+It puts me in a nesting mood so that housekeeping is more enjoyable.
 Right now I’m still using a pine scent for winter, but soon I’ll switch to a spring flower scent.
 I get so excited about spring and the flowers coming up, and I can hurry it up a little that way.

 Baking and cooking warm up the house and I get to use the foods that I spent so much time growing, harvesting, and preserving earlier in the year.
 Being able to take those fruits and vegetables out of the freezer, and season them with my own herbs, brings a taste of summer to every meal.